chevcast/shotgun/README.md

         rl.on('line', function (cmdStr) {
             console.log("Echo: %s", cmdStr);
             rl.prompt();
-        });
+        }).on('close', process.exit);

         rl.prompt();

     So far we haven't done anything with shotgun.
-We've just put together a small app the continually asks the user for input and then prints that input to the console.
+We've just put together a small app that continually asks the user for input and then prints that input to the console.

-    > test
+    > > test
-    Echo: test
+    > Echo: test

 3. Once you have a proper prompt application setup go ahead and install shotgun.

     > npm install shotgun

 4. Require shotgun and instantiate a shell.